Introduction to Cluster Algebras. Chapters 1-3

 \begin{lemma} Let $\tilde B_\circ$ be an $m \times n$ extended exchange matrix.
 Let $\tilde B'_\circ$ be the matrix obtained from $\tilde B_\circ$ by deleting the rows labeled by a subset $I\subset\{n+1,\dots,m\}$.
 Then the formulas expressing the cluster variables in a cluster algebra $\AA(\tilde\xx'_\circ,\tilde B'_\circ)$ in terms of the initial extended cluster~$\tilde\xx'_\circ$ can be obtained from their counterparts for $\AA(\tilde\xx_\circ,\tilde B_\circ)$ by specializing the frozen variables $x_i$ ($i\in I$) to~$1$, and relabeling the remaining variables accordingly. \end{lemma}

 \begin{remark} A specialization of the kind described in Lemma~\ref{lem:trivialization} sends Laurent polynomials to Laurent polynomials.
-This means that if we add extra frozen variables to the initial seed and establish Laurentness of some distant cluster variable in this modified setting, it would then imply its Laurentness for the original seed pattern. \end{remark}
+This means that if we add extra frozen variables to the initial seed and establish Laurentness of an arbitrary cluster variable in this modified setting, it would then imply the Laurentness of the cluster variable's counterpart in the original setting. \end{remark}